ChanthMiao/ghc-wiki-mirror/commentary/compiler/units.md

 1. [G0] UnitKey vs UnitId: UnitKeys are unit identifier in unit DBs and UnitIds are unit identifier everywhere else.
 Currently we convert from UnitKey to UnitId at an arbitrary point and the wiring-map is defined as `Map UnitId UnitId`.
 We should fix this and define it as `Map UnitId UnitKey`.
 It's not as trivial as it looks because we mix up UnitId/UnitKey quite freely.
 Fixing this would make the code safer.

-1. [G0,G1,G2] Split UnitState in two parts: ExternalUnitDB and ExternalUnitView:
-    - ExternalUnitDB is a cache of what is on disk: it can be shared for different use cases (e.g. by different HomeUnits)
-    - ExternalUnitView is a view of the ExternalUnitDB: it handles module visibility, unit thinning and module renaming, Safe Haskell overriding flags ("distrust all"), etc.

 1. [G0,G1] Split plugin state from UnitState.
 Currently the UnitState contains two ModuleName provider maps: one for plugins and one for target code.
 We should have one ExternalUnitView for each instead.
 For now they could be based on the same ExternalUnitDB, but for our G1 goal we need to support using two different ExternalUnitDB.

 1. [G0,G2] Remove state from DynFlags: dynamicToo handling uses an IORef in DynFlags.
 But it's purely a driver thing and it doesn't belong there.